 Control accessories using HomePod

 Control a single accessory: Say a command using the name you gave the accessory in the Home app.
 For example, say “Hey Siri, turn on the porch light.”

 Control accessories in a room: Say, for example, “Hey Siri, turn off the lights in here” to control the accessories that are in the same room as HomePod.
 Say something like “Hey Siri, turn off the lights in the bedroom” to specify another location.

 Activate a scene: Set up scenes in the Home app to control a number of accessories all at once.
 After a scene is defined, refer to it by name.
 For example, say “Hey Siri, good night” to run a scene named “good night” that turns off your lights, sets the thermostat, and draws the window shades.

 Create an automation: To set up a recurring automation say something like “Hey Siri, turn on the lights at sunset everyday.”
 You can delete or modify recurring automations in the Home app.

 Check accessory status: Say something like “Hey Siri, is the porch light on?”

 Check the status of a security accessory: You can use HomePod to lock or check the status of door locks and other smart home security accessories.
 Say something like “Hey Siri, is the front door locked?”
-To unlock security accessories, you must use your iOS or iPadOS device because unlocking requires authentication using Face ID, Touch ID, or a passcode.
+To unlock or open security accessories, you must complete your request on your iOS or iPadOS device because unlocking them requires authentication using Face ID, Touch ID, or a passcode.

 To allow others to control HomePod using the Home app on their own devices, invite them to share your home, which you do in the Home app on your iOS or iPadOS device.
 For details, see Allow others to control accessories in your home in the iPhone or iPad User Guide.